 Some of the activities involve apps and online research.
 You can mix and match to strike a healthy balance between hands-on activities and educational online resources.

 Does making elephant toothpaste, fizzy lemonade, or invisible ink sound fun?
-Check out these free resources for these and more exciting experiments:
+Check out these free resources:

 At home: Check our Yellow Scope’s 20 Minute Labs for a series of quick and fun hands-on experiments!
 Sign up for our email list and follow us on Facebook and Twitter for new labs every month.